Warning - This Vacancy is now Closed!

 Information about the school

-We are very fortunate to have such vast grounds.
-Outside, the grounds are laid out into separate play areas; Nursery, Year R, Key Stage 1 (Years 1 & 2) together and Key Stage 2 (Years 3 – 6) together.
-We encourage free-flow around the areas at lunch times to allow the children to play together regardless of year group.
-Our large field is ideal for games.
-We also have a woodland conservation area, which we use all year round.
+Outside, the grounds are laid out into separate play areas; Key Stage 1 (Years 1 & 2) play together and Key Stage 2 (Years 3 – 6) play together although we encourage free flow around the areas at lunch times to allow the children to play together regardless of year group.
+The large field is ideal for games.
+We also have a woodland conservation area which we use for our Forest School!
+We have an open door policy and value the support of parents.
+We are pleased to welcome parent helpers into school.

 Job Contact Information